elenafillo/LPDM-emulation-trees/README.md

 # LPDM-emulation-trees
-[In progress] This repository contains the scripts required to reproduce the results presented in "A machine learning emulator for Lagrangian particle dispersion model footprints"
+This repository contains the scripts required to reproduce the results presented in "A machine learning emulator for Lagrangian particle dispersion model footprints: A case study using NAME"

 ## Requirements and Creating the Conda Environment